 Yes, you read that right—people-based measurement in TV means that you can measure the impact your efforts have on your company’s bottom line.
 Not only does this help you justify your budget, but it also gives you insights on how to optimize spending across channels.

-Frankly, there’s so much to say about this that we’re presenting a webinar on the topic.
+Frankly, there’s so much to say about this that we presented a webinar on the topic.

-Register for the ANA’s webinar, The Convergence of Digital and TV Measurement, on May 10th at 1:00 pm ET, featuring Jessica Hindlian, LiveRamp’s head of advanced TV & video, and John Hoctor, CEO of Data+Math.
+Listen to the ANA’s webinar, The Convergence of Digital and TV Measurement, featuring Jessica Hindlian, LiveRamp’s head of advanced TV & video, and John Hoctor, CEO of Data+Math, here.